measurement-kit/measurement-kit/doc/api/http.md

 # HISTORY

-The `mk::http` library appeared in MeasurementKit 0.1.0.
+The `http` module appeared in MeasurementKit 0.1.0.